 I was a SSNaP fellow at Duke Institute for Brain Sciences (2017-8), a philosopher-in-residence of UCL Action and Body Lab at Institute of Cognitive Neuroscience (2015-9), a recognised student at Department of Philosophy, University of Oxford (2018), and a PhD student at UCL Department of Philosophy (2015-8).

 I primarily work on the subjective, the objective, and the relation between them.
-My entry points are the senses, as they mediate varieties of minds and the world.
+My entry points are the senses and consciousness, as they mediate varieties of minds and the world.
 The general framework is Oxford Kantianism, initiated by P. F. Strawson and Gareth Evans, and was later taken up by John McDowell, Quassim Cassam, Naomi Eilan, and Anil Gomes, amongst others.
 What's distinctive about my approach is that I incorporate resources from phenomenology and cognitive sciences into this Kantian framework.

 Sample Publications (More in MY WORK):

 John McDowell on Worldly Subjectivity: Oxford Kantianism Meets Phenomenology and Cognitive Sciences (forthcoming), London: Bloomsbury Academic

 Spatial Senses: Philosophy of Perception in an Age of Science (first editor, with O. Deroy and C. Spence, forthcoming), New York: Routledge

 "Post-Perceptual Confidence and Supervaluative Matching Profile" (2019), Inquiry